What’s It Like Playing Drums in a Band?

 Next time you’re listening to your favorite music — rock, jazz, blues, country — imagine how it sounds without drums.
 If you can, that’s a quick way of answering your second question.
 Technically, most music doesn’t need drums: Solo pianists and guitarists.
 Duets.
 String trios and quartets.
 Folk singers.
 A cappella groups.

 But drums add to music definition, punctuation, shading and power.
 A drummer’s basic job is to hold a song and a band together by keeping time.
-It’s the same idea as when parade groups march together.
-A parade group where everyone is marching as they see fit might be amusing, but it’s no way to have a parade group.
+It’s the same idea as parade groups marching together.
+A parade group where everyone is marching freestyle might be amusing, but it’s no way to organize a parade group.

-With bands of any size or musical style, the musicians should be playing together, in sync, like a team.
+With bands of any size or musical style, the musicians should be playing together, in sync, functioning as a team.

 Have you ever driven a car with steering that pulls persistently right or left?
 Keeping a car like that in the center of the driving lane is what drumming feels like when one or more band members has a serious problem keeping time.

-In bands where timekeeping is a given, where none of the band members needs the drummer or anyone else to keep time for them — the drummer still keeps time, but he or she can spend more time interacting — having musical conversations — with other band members.
+In bands where timekeeping is a given, where none of the band members needs the drummer or anyone else to keep time for them — the drummer still keeps time, but he or she can spend more time having musical conversations with other band members.

-In those instances, playing drums in a band is like one of those days — sunrise to sunset — when everything is perfect.
+When that happens, playing drums in a band is like having one of those perfect days.

 About Scott K Fish